SharePoint/sp-dev-docs/docs/spfx/viva/features/card-designer/card-designer-api-support.md

 ---
 # Overview of Viva Connections Card Designer advance API features

-Advance API features for the Viva Connections Card Designer enable the dashboard editors to create API powered quick view experiences without actual code.
+Advance API features for the Viva Connections Card Designer enable the dashboard editors to create API powered Quick View experiences without actual code.
 This new option is supported with all the different form factors or Viva Connections dashboard - mobile, tablet and desktop.

 > [!IMPORTANT]
 > First version of this feature is rolling out worldwide by end of the 2023 calendar year.
 User interface for Card designer will be further evolved within early 2024 for a better end user experience with the advance API features.